 • Highlights: Remarkable dome fresco + The only church to remain undestroyed in WW II

-The Church of Holy Trinity is Munich’s first church to be built in the late Baroque style.
-It was constructed between 1711 – 1718 and is known for its stunning dome fresco created by Cosmas Damian Asam.
+The Church of Holy Trinity is Munich’s first church, built in the late Baroque style.
+It was constructed between 1711 and 1718 and is known for its stunning dome fresco, created by Cosmas Damian Asam.

-The Trinity Church is special because it is the only church in Munich that suffered no damage during WWII.
+The Trinity Church is unique because it is the only church in Munich that suffered no damage during WWII.
 Here, you can still see the original features from 300 years ago.

 St. Paul’s Church – Paulskirche